 Harry Abley as a small boy in Knighton, a little town on the border between Wales and England, in the early 1920s.
 He did not have an easy childhood, and depression would scar his life.

 He moved from Wales to London in his late teens, and became one of the youngest cinema organists in all of Britain.
 Then war broke out, and he joined up.

 Harry Abley is seated at the left in the above picture, playing one of two grand pianos and accompanying a soloist during a concert for British forces at the end of the Second World War.

 This photograph, dating from the late 1950s, shows Harry Abley demonstrating electronic organs at a department store in Sault Ste.
 Marie.
 He was not a very good salesman.

 One of his favourite pieces for organ was “Le Jardin Suspendu” by the French composer Jehan Alain.
 It expresses the artist’s ideal — an inexpressible refuge from daily life.
 This recording, perhaps more than any other, expresses Harry Abley’s inner life.

 In this picture, he is in his most natural and beloved location: at the console of a pipe organ.
-The photograph was taken in Saskatoon, in the late 1970s or early 1980s.
-When he lived in Saskatoon he was recognized as one of the leading organists on the prairies, and he made several rewarding tours of Germany, playing in Berlin, Bremen, Stuttgart and other major cities.
+The photograph was taken in Saskatoon in the late 1970s.
+When he lived in Saskatoon, Harry Abley was recognized as one of the leading organists on the prairies, and he made several rewarding tours of Germany, playing in Berlin, Bremen, Stuttgart and other major cities.

 The following broadcast is from the CBC Radio program “Music West” and was recorded on the organ of Third Avenue United Church in Saskatoon.

-Here are some more examples of Harry Abley’s organ playing.
+Here are a few more examples of Harry Abley’s organ playing.

 His “signature tune” as a cinema organist: “These Foolish Things.”